Experience from a Czech to

 exactness and detailed interconnections between words beautiful.
 One advantage

-is that it can make legal and legislative text more precise, requiring much less words
+is that it can make legal and legislative text more precise, requiring noticeably fewer words

 than would the English language, for example.
 But it also requires an intelligent mind and